 Here along the Front Range we had a hard summer, the man against nature theme was unrelenting in June, with fires burning in and out of control.
-In Aurora, 58 people were wounded and 12 murdered by a lone gunman in a theatre in July.
+In Aurora in July, 58 people were wounded and 12 murdered by a lone gunman in a theatre.
 It’s overwhelming.
 It’s violent, man against man, evil.
 My heart actually seems to hurt, pained for those families, kind of sore, pummeled even.
 Escapist literature is what I was thinking, summer escapist books.
 I can barely listen to the news much less read the paper.
 It’s just too hard.

 Just the Right Amount of Summer Freedom

-So I needed a soft gentle kid’s book.
-One of those books was Gone-Away Lake by Elizabeth Enright and then its sequel Return to Gone-Away.
-A summer adventure book about two cousins who discover a nearly abandonned resort community settled on the back side of a swampy area that used to be a lake.
-And then another adventure the next summer in the next book.
-The inside illustrations are tremendous, pen and inks done by Beth and Joe Krush who also illustrated The Borrowers and its sequels.
+I needed a soft, gentle kid’s book.
+One of those books was Gone-Away Lake by Elizabeth Enright and its sequel, Return to Gone-Away.
+A summer adventure book about two cousins who discover a nearly abandoned resort community settled on the back side of a swampy area that used to be a lake.
+Then another adventure the next summer in the next book.
+The illustrations are tremendous, pen and inks done by Beth and Joe Krush who also illustrated The Borrowers and its sequels.

 Summer freedom is a wonderful feeling, leaving in the morning or afternoon, (after chores) and returning home just in time for lunch or dinner, kids don’t get that now, too scheduled.
 Reading a book a day is like a treat from the ice cream truck, a part of summer.